 After you finish customization, hit the “Update” button.
-Here’s how it will look like on the front:
+Here’s how it looks on the front end:

 The tag settings are the same as for the item counter.
 The only difference is the Specific post ID feature.
 If you place an ID of a single item there, the counter will show how many times that specific post was added to the Data Store.

 Here’s how it will look like in the front: